-Table 2-1 Description
+Table 2-1 Component Description

 No. Name Description 1 Lens Mount It is used to install the lens.
 2 Screw Hole It is used to fix the camera to the installation position.
-3 Gigabit Ethernet Interface It refers to the gigabit Ethernet interface for transmitting data.
+3 10 Gigabit Ethernet Interface Type I and type II devices: It refers to the 10 GigE interface for transmitting data.
+Type III device: It refers to the optical module.
 4 Screw Hole It refers to the M2 screw hole for securing the network cable.
 5 Power and I/O Interface It refers to the power and I/O interface that provides power, input/output signal, serial port, etc. 6 LED Indicator It indicates the camera's status.
-7 Fan It is used to cool the camera.
+Refer to section Indicator Description for details.
+7 Fan/TEC It is used to cool the camera.
+Type I and type II cameras use fan to cool the camera, while the type III camera uses TEC instead.